NHOrus/srwq-compilation/episode-10.md

 Kyosuke looks even grimmer than usual on the comm window.
 "I hate to say it but you may just get your chance.
 That wave was just a test, they have more up their sleeves..."

 The launch catapults on the Shirogane extend fully, and out fly another twelve Gespensts, these ones marked as different.
-The left shoulderpad is colored red, with 'ATX' written on it, the other black, with smaller text.
+The left shoulder pad is colored red, with 'ATX' written on it, the other black, with smaller text.
 Excellen squints, and the eye-scopes on the Howling Launcher zoom in.

 "'Better is it for each one of us that he should avenge his friend, than greatly mourn.'
 Is that even proper english?"